Lhamour

 Infrastructure became insurgency.
 Every barrier forced innovation that became competitive moat.
 PayPal blockade → foreign warehouses → faster international shipping than Mongolian competitors.
 Logistics failures → vertical integration → control entire supply chain.
 Government indifference → community building → trust networks Western brands can’t buy with marketing budgets.

-Seven-Year Head Start on Sustainability
+Nine-Year Head Start on Sustainability

 The breakthrough came from doing the hard thing first when no one was watching.